Circular Array Technique

 Code Implementation

-In my code, the interval for the circular array is defined as left-closed and right-open, i.e., the interval [start, end)
+In my code, the circular array interval is defined as left-closed and right-open, i.e., the interval [start, end)

 includes the array elements.
-All other methods are implemented based on this left-closed, right-open interval.
+All other methods are implemented based on this left-closed and right-open interval.

-This is because when initializing with start = end = 0
+This is because when you initialize start = end = 0

 , the interval [0, 0)

-one step to the right (expanding) makes the interval [0, 1)
+one position to the right, the interval [0, 1)

 .

-If you set both ends as open, moving end
+If you set the interval as both open, moving end

-one step to the right results in an open interval (0, 1)
+to the right by one position would still result in an open interval (0, 1)

-that still contains no elements; if both ends are closed, the initial interval [0, 0]
+with no elements; if you set the interval as both closed, the initial interval [0, 0]

-already contains an element.
-Both these cases add unnecessary complexity to boundary handling, and if you insist on using them, special handling in the code will be necessary.
+already contains one element.
+Both situations would cause unnecessary complications in handling boundaries.
+If you insist on using these setups, special handling in the code would be required.

-Finally, I provide a generic Java implementation for your reference:
+Finally, I provide a Java implementation supporting generics for your reference:

 public class CycleArray<T> {